The Matter with Things: Reception

 Writing in the New Statesman in January 2022, Ed Smith tells us that "while anchored in neuroscience, [the work] expands quickly into a treatise on philosophy, the scientific method, intuition, creativity, truth, reason and the rise and fall of civilisation itself."

 Smith describes the book as an "immensely broad and ambitious work".
 He does note that "there is certainly great audacity in McGilchrist's prose style ...
 But it's hard to see how huge generalisations [such as 'The West is wrong to...'] could have been avoided, partly because the kind of ideas – or supra-rational insights – under review are more often addressed by poets and composers than writers of closely argued non-fiction."

 Jonathan Gaisman, writing in The Spectator in February 2022, states that "Western civilisation is in a predicament exemplified by alienation, environmental despoliation, the atrophy of value, the sterility of contemporary art, the increasing prevalence of rectilinear, bureaucratised thinking and the triumph of procedure over substance."
 Gaisman sees the lesser aim of the book being to identify and understand the common basis of these conditions, and hopefully improve them, whereas he sees the greater aim as being "to enable us to know the world we inhabit."

-The reviewer states that "McGilchrist seeks to give an account 'at last, true to experience, to science and to philosophy'."
+Gaisman states that "McGilchrist seeks to give an account 'at last, true to experience, to science and to philosophy'."
 He is of the opinion that "[t]he range and erudition are astounding", and that as a "polymath", McGilchrist "stands upon the shoulders of the giants whose words he amply cites.
 His forebears include Heraclitus (not Plato), Pascal (definitely not Descartes), Goethe, Wordsworth, Schelling, Hegel, Heidegger, William James, Whitehead and Bergson."

-The reviewer concludes that "there is nothing wacky or tendentious about this book.
+He concludes that "there is nothing wacky or tendentious about this book.
 McGilchrist writes readably and with poetic sensibility.
 The tone is courteous ... modest and above all wise".
 He advises that "after reading it you will never see the world in the same way again."

 In March 2022, Nick Spencer writes in Prospect magazine that though left brain–right brain discourse in popular psychology has had a "bad press" and been debunked, McGilchrist's work is "altogether more sophisticated."
 The reviewer notes that McGilchrist has himself pointed out that "just about everything that is said about the hemispheres in pop psychology is wrong because it rests on beliefs about what the hemispheres do, not about how they approach it."

 Framing his review around Charles Darwin's work on evolution, Nick Spencer concludes that in his opinion, "[McGilchrist's] claims may turn modern ultra-Darwinists purple, but they cannot easily be dismissed."
 Noting as McGilchrist did that in his elder years Darwin lamented the way in which his prior, wide-ranging interests had narrowed and his mind had atrophied, due to the rigorous nature of his work, Spencer speculates that had he been alive today, Darwin himself may have been sympathetic to McGilchrist's work.